spankoj/log-your-drone-image/README.md

 ## Aim

 The web application "Log Your Drone Image" (LYDI) would like to make possible for users to log their activities with UAV-s especially drones making benefit of image attributes like geospatial data (GPS coordinates, etc).
+Web page description: 'Web application to collect drone images and its meta-data'

 ## Scope - technologies